Usama-Tariq/Number-Guesser/README.md

 - Has a single parameter.
 This parameter will be a string value representing the winner.
 - Increases the score variable (humanScore or computerScore) by 1 depending on the winner passed in to updateScore.
 The string passed in will be either 'human' or 'computer'.
 - Does not need to return any value.

+#### Step: 6
+Create an advanceRound() function.
+This function will be used to update the round number after each round. advanceRound() should increase the value of currentRoundNumber by 1.
+After completing advanceRound(), your Number Guesser game should be fully operational.
+You should be able to make guesses, see your or the computer score increase correctly, move to the next round, and see the correct round displayed.

+### Project Extensions & Solution

+#### Step: 7
+Great work!
+If you’d like to see the solution, move to the next task.
+If you’d like to extend your project on your own, you could consider the following:
+- You probably calculated the distance from the computer guess to the target and from the human guess to the target.
+Move this into a separate getAbsoluteDistance() function that takes two numbers and returns the distance, and then use that inside your compareGuesses() function.
+- Add functionality to check whether the user guess is between 0 and 9 and alert() the user that their number is out of range.
+It’s not possible to set a number outside this range with the + and = buttons, but users can do so by typing directly in the input field.

+#### Step: 8
+Great work!
+Visit [our forums](https://discuss.codecademy.com/t/number-guesser-challenge-project-javascript/462394) to compare your project to our sample solution code.
+You can also learn how to host your own solution on GitHub so you can share it with other learners!
+Your solution might look different from ours, and that’s okay!
+There are multiple ways to solve these projects, and you’ll learn more by seeing others’ code.